-From fuzzy furballs to quirky critters, Korea boasts an array of adorable and unique animals that are sure to capture your heart.
+From fuzzy furballs to quirky critters, Korea has an array of adorable and unique animals that will capture your heart.

-Let’s discover the top 10 cutest and most distinct animals of Korea!
+Let’s discover the cutest and most distinct animals of Korea!

 Meet the Korean Flying Squirrel, a tiny acrobat that glides through the treetops with unparalleled grace.